rodrigo-m/Synapse-Analytics-DevOps/README.md

 In summary you will need an Azure Subscription, a GitHub Account, an Azure DevOps account, your own copy of this repo, and an Azure DevOps Project.
 The steps for pre-requisite setup:

-1. [Sign up or Sign](https://docs.microsoft.com/en-us/learn/modules/create-an-azure-account/) in to [Azure](http://portal.azure.com), make sure you have a Subscription under "Subscriptions".
-"Subscriptions".
+1. [Sign up or Sign](https://docs.microsoft.com/en-us/learn/modules/create-an-azure-account/) in to [Azure](http://portal.azure.com), make sure you have at least one Subscription under "Subscriptions".
 2. [Sign up](https://help.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account) or sign in to GitHub.
 3. Make sure you are signed in to your GitHub account, then go to https://github.com/rodrigo-m/Synapse-Analytics-DevOps (this repo) and click "Fork" on the top right to [create a copy of this repository](https://guides.github.com/activities/forking/) in your account.
 4. [Sign up or sign in to Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops).
 5. Make sure your DevOps Organization is linked to your Azure Active Directory.
 See details [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/connect-organization-to-azure-ad?view=azure-devops#connect-your-organization-to-azure-ad).
 6. [Create a project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page) in Azure DevOps.
 Select Git as your source control on step 3 (or under Advanced).
-7. Import the Azure SQL Data Warehouse deployment extension.
-[Click here](https://marketplace.visualstudio.com/items?itemName=ms-sql-dw.SQLDWDeployment).
+7. Import the [Azure SQL Data Warehouse deployment](https://marketplace.visualstudio.com/items?itemName=ms-sql-dw.SQLDWDeployment) extension.
 For step-by-step instructions [click here](./InstallDwDeploymentExtension.md).
+8. In your AzureDevOps Project Settings, create a service connection to your Subscription.
+Step-by-step instructions [here](./AddServiceConnection.md).

 ## Create a Build Pipeline (YAML)